 Bottom line: Brewing great beer is hard, sourcing unique cultures should be easy.
 Here at The Yeast Bay, we're proud to provide the most unique yeast and bacteria on the market to the most innovative brewers across the world.

 Nick has had a long time love of homebrewing, and has always enjoyed experimenting with new ingredients and techniques to evolve and improve his recipes.
 As a biological scientist, Nick took a particular interest in the organisms that convert the wort he brews into the beer he serves.
 Specifically, an interest in the vast number of strains that were not commercially available to homebrewers in pure culture.

 Nick holds a BS in Biology (Molecular/Microbiology emphasis) with a Chemistry minor from University of Wisconsin-Stevens Point and a MS in Biomedical Engineering (Biomaterials) from University of Wisconsin-Madison, and puts his education to use on a daily basis to isolate and characterize new organisms.
-When he's not staring at yeast under the microscope, he works his day job as a scientist at a company in The Bay Area focusing on high throughput cellular engineering of yeast and bacteria.

 Our digitizer with some serious graphic design skills, he's instrumental in polishing up our hand-drawn designs and converting them into the appropriate digital formats.
 As a result of Ruben's efforts, we can use all of Mel and Mel's designs for wide range of branding and advertising applications.
 He's a critical contributor to The Yeast Bay and without him, our designs would have a much harder time being born into the digital world.

 When he's not digitizing our designs and creating our ad material, Ruben is working on a number of other independent projects and finishing up his studies in graphic design.